AdithyaSureshUW/DQN-Simplified-Gin-Rummy/README.md

 # DQN-Simplified-Gin-Rummy

+## Project Description

+### Background of Deep Q-Learning

+### Abstract

+Deep Q-Learning has been used to solve games such as Atari games, Go, Chess, etc., however, this project strives to understand if Deep Q-Learning would be able to apply equally well to environemnts that do not provide all the gamestate information to a player.
+Specifically looking at Gin Rummy, a player is unable to know their opponents hand and the order of the deck, making finding optimal plays more random compared to the games mentioned above.
+To understand how effective different implementations of Deep Q-Learning would be on environments that do not provide players with full knowledge of the gamestate, this project will run multiple implementations of Deep Q-Learning on a simplified Gin Rummy environment, which contains a significant amount of missing knowledge, and then evaluate how well each model performs compared to a random move agent.

+### Problem Statement

+The problem this project aims to solve to is to understand if a Deep Q-Learning model can be trained to play a simplified version of Gin Rummy, where players are not provided full gamestate information.

 ## Methodology

 ### Definitions

 - Model Score: Reward of the Model
 - Model Reward: (Model Score - Random Move Score)

+### Initial Approach

+### Final Approach

 ## Evaluation